iocat/cs352/README.md

 Please refer to each project folder for more information.

-IMPORTANT NOTE: pa1 and pa2 has an excessively use of channels, rather than a blocking primitive mechanism.
+IMPORTANT NOTE: pa1 and pa2 have an excessively use of channels, rather than a blocking primitive mechanism.
 No mutex was used in the project, which is a bad convention.